Dry Throat: Common Causes & How to Treat It

 8. GERD

 Gastroesophageal reflux disease (GERD) is characterized by the backflow of stomach content up to the mouth.
-It causes pain, a bitter taste in the mouth, itchy throat, dry throat or irritated throat.
-Learn more about what causes GERD and the symptoms associated with it.
+It causes pain, a bitter taste in the mouth, itchy throat, dry throat, or irritated throat.

-Check-out a list of the GERD medications your doctor may consider to help manage symptoms.
+Check out a list of the GERD medications your doctor may consider to help manage symptoms.

 9. Exposure to irritating substances